-Business owners may have heard the term “S Corporation” or may even be an S Corporation, but do not really understand what it means and how it affects their business.
-A corporation or an LLC can elect to be treated as an S Corporation for federal tax purposes, and doing so can potentially save the business and its owners significant amounts of money in federal taxes.
+Business owners may have heard the term “S Corporation” or be an S Corporation, but do not really understand what it means and how it affects their business.
+So, what the heck is an s corp?
+A corporation or an LLC can elect to be treated as an S Corporation for federal tax purposes.
+By doing so, they can potentially save the business and its owner’s significant amounts of money in federal taxes.

-If a corporation does not elect to be treated as an S Corporation, it will default to be taxed as a C Corporation.
+In addition, if a corporation does not elect to be treated as an S Corporation, it will default to be taxed as a C Corporation.
 C Corporations experience “double taxation” and the income to the corporation is taxed twice.
-Electing to be treated as an S Corporation, however, causes the income and losses to the corporation to be passed to the shareholders and taxed only once.
-Similarly, if an LLC does not elect to be taxed as an S Corporation, it will default to being taxed as a disregarded entity, and all of the income to the LLC will be taxed at the business owner’s (or owners’) personal tax rate including self-employment tax.
+However, electing to be treated as an S Corporation, causes the income and losses to the corporation to be passed to the shareholders.
+Once that happens, the corporation is only taxed once.
+The same can be said for a LLC that doesn’t elect to be taxed as an S corporation.
+When that happens, the LLC will default to being taxed as a disregarded entity.
+With that, all of the income to the LLC will be taxed at the business owner’s (or owners’) personal tax rate including self-employment tax.
 If you’re already in the top tax bracket, that means you could be inching near a 50% tax rate.
 That’s a lot!
-Electing to have the LLC taxed as an S Corporation, however, allows the owners to take a reasonable wage from the LLC as if they were employees and avoid having that self-employment tax on 100% of the income, because the income in excess of the “reasonable wages” will be taxed as dividends (which is much lower than the highest income tax bracket), thus avoiding the self-employment tax altogether.
-But not all businesses can elect to be taxed as an S Corporation.
-The IRS has set some requirements for businesses that want to be taxed as an S Corporation.
-That’s why huge publicly-traded companies, for example, aren’t typically taxed as an S Corporation; they don’t meet the IRS’s eligibility requirements.
-But luckily for you (and for me), most small businesses will be eligible for S Corporation tax treatment.